Tampere, Centre of Finnish Industry

 All the actions in Tampere

-Buildings will be refurbished using smart energy-efficient systems like heat recovery, building energy modelling and other advanced ICT schemes.
-In addition, combined heating and cooling energy systems will be introduced to reduce and recycle heat waste.
+Buildings have been refurbished using smart energy-efficient systems like heat recovery, building energy modelling and other advanced ICT schemes.
+In addition, combined heating and cooling energy systems have been introduced to reduce and recycle heat waste.

-Aside from the electric vehicles and charging stations, which will be introduced to the local community, advanced ICT solutions like the Green Light Optimised Speed Advisory (GLOSA) will be established to advise the drivers the correct speed needed to pass through the traffic lights, which are all signaled in green.
-They will promote better mobility within the city while reducing the carbon emissions generated by fuel-based cars and traffic.
+Aside from the electric vehicles and charging stations, which have been introduced to the local community, advanced ICT solutions like the Green Light Optimised Speed Advisory (GLOSA) have been set up to advise the drivers the correct speed needed to pass through the traffic lights, which are all signaled in green.
+They promote better mobility within the city while reducing the carbon emissions generated by fuel-based cars and traffic.

-Check out these videos for an overview of the interventions being implemented in Tampere.
+Check out these videos for an overview of the interventions in Tampere.

-• Ilokkaanpuisto: A new concept will be tested, where the residents in the area will own a photovoltaic power station located in a rural part of Tampere.
+• Ilokkaanpuisto: A new concept has been tested, where the residents in the area own a photovoltaic plant located in a rural part of Tampere.

-• Härmälänranta: The energy efficiency of the buildings will be improved through the use of smart technical building systems, as well as by utilizing renewable energy sources.
-Also, indoor air quality and apartment-specific controllability will be improved, which will lead to increased comfort of living.
+• Härmälänranta: The energy efficiency of the buildings has been improved through the use of smart technical building systems, as well as by utilizing renewable energy sources.

-• Smart District Heating and Cooling: A demand response service will be developed together with the electric utility’s customers.
-Also, the possibility to open up the district heating network for the renewable small-scale production will be explored, the energy efficiency of the district cooling network will be maximized, and the possibility to produce cooling from district heat will be researched.
+• Smart District Heating and Cooling: A demand response service has been developed together with the electric utility’s customers.
+The energy efficiency of the district cooling network has been maximized, and the possibility to produce cooling from district heat has been researched.

-• Smart Mobility: Energy data will be collected from e-buses of the city and e-cars of voluntary citizens.
-Also, robot buses will be piloted as a feeder service for the tram line, a mobile application for green light optimisation (GLOSA) will be tested, and the possibilities of city units to change their diesel vehicles to electrical ones will be defined.
+• Smart Mobility: Energy data has been collected from e-buses of the city and e-cars of voluntary citizens.
+Also, robot buses have been piloted as a feeder service for the tram line, a mobile application for green light optimisation (GLOSA) has been tested, and the possibilities of city units to change their diesel vehicles to electrical ones have been defined.

-• Smart Lighting: A smart lighting control system, which takes additional factors to dimness and time of day into account when adjusting the lights, will be purchased for the city.
-Also, the ways for the lighting network to function as a platform for new smart services will be innovated.
+• Smart Lighting: A smart lighting control system, which takes additional factors to dimness and time of day into account when adjusting the lights, has been purchased for the city.
+Also, the ways for the lighting network to function as a platform for new smart services have been pioneered.

-• An open and common IoT platform, where all the data for example from different pilots and experiments will be brought, will be purchased for the city.
+• An open and common IoT platform, where all the data for example from different pilots and experiments has been set up for the city.